AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - cross-check your homework (solutions/week11.txt)

-We **review** this work on Review Meeting on Wednesday 8th September, 18.30 CET
+We **review** this work on Review Meeting Week 11 on Wednesday 27th October, 18.30 CET

 ## Week 12 (Metacircular evaluator)